An experienced software developer with a bachelor degree in game development looking for long-term employment in the

 Dynamic Shaders and Particle Effects

-I am currently completing a Bachelor Degree in Game Development, while working on my own commercial game projects on the side.
+In 2019 I am completing a Bachelor Degree in Game Development, while working on my own games and simulations projects on the side.

-My goal is to complete my current education in game development and find work in the games industry with a company that I can dedicate myself to for the long-term.
+My goal is to complete my current education in game development and find work in games and simulations with a company that I can dedicate myself to for the long-term.
 Exciting short-term projects could also entice me!

 For a complete résumé, contact me at firstname.lastname@example.org.